chungers/infrakit/docs/content/deploy.md

 CloudFormation.

-The "Managers" output is a URL you can use to see the available manager nodes of the cluster in your AWS console.
+The "Managers" output is a URL you can use to see the available manager nodes of the swarm in your AWS console.
 Once present on this page, you can see the "Public IP" of each manager node in the table and/or "Description" tab if you click on the instance.